Why Diamond Hoops Are a Style Staple—Then and Now

 Jennifer Lopez arrives at "Rei Kawakubo/Comme des Garcons: Art Of The In-Between" Costume Institute Gala at The Metropolitan Museum on May 1, 2017 in New York City.
 (Getty Images)

-The queen of hoops in Hollywood, Jennifer Lopez has worn diamond hoops countless times.
-In fact, hoops are such a signature style of hers that everyone understood when she poked fun at herself in an SNL skit titled simply “Hoops” on December 19, 2019.
+The queen of hoops in Hollywood, Jennifer Lopez has worn diamond versions countless times.
+In fact, they are such a signature style of hers that everyone understood when she poked fun at herself in an SNL skit titled simply “Hoops” on December 19, 2019.

 Diamond Hoops: A Style for Every Ear

-Diamond hoops may share a circular silhouette, but the styles span a dazzling spectrum.
-From subtle and sleek to bold and statement-making, there’s a hoop for every occasion—and personality.
-Here’s a look at some of the most coveted types of diamond hoop earrings today:
+Diamond hoops may share a circular silhouette, but the options span a dazzling spectrum.
+From subtle and sleek to bold and statement-making, there’s a style for every occasion—and personality.
+Here’s a look at some of the most coveted types today:

-Timeless and versatile, classic diamond hoops are usually medium-sized circles with diamonds set either inside-out or on the front-facing edge.
+Timeless and versatile, the classic versions of this style are usually medium-sized circles with diamonds set either inside-out or on the front-facing edge.
 They offer everyday elegance and can easily transition from day to night.

 These mini hoops “hug” the earlobe closely and often feature pavé-set diamonds.
 Huggies are perfect for stacking with multiple earrings or wearing solo for a minimalist look.